Excel VBA: Format Currency with Two Decimal Places – 3 Methods

 Excel VBA Format Currency to Two Decimals

-• Select a currency-formatted cell
+• Select a currency-formatted cell.

-• Press Ctrl + 1 on the keyboard
+• Press Ctrl + 1.

-• Check the value in the “Decimal places” input box
+• See the value in “Decimal places”.

 Excel VBA Format Currency to Two Decimals